 Pick a card

-Finally, the modifier cards increase certain numbers, or change how projectiles work (ricochet, spray, or maybe a homing missile?).
-The number of possible effects is huge, and it includes things like an anvil tornado (how often do you get to type such a phrase?) or projectiles which summon creatures on a hit.
+Finally, modifier cards increase certain numbers or change how projectiles work (ricochet, spray, or maybe a homing missile?).
+The number of possible effects is huge, and it includes things like an anvil tornado (how often do you get to type such a phrase?) or projectiles which summon creatures upon a hit.
 Testing new combinations is a ton of fun and encourages looking for new cards.